StackVista/stackstate-docs/content_templates/use_template.md

 2. Then this.
 3. End with this.

-### Alert on view health state
+### Event notifications for view health state changes

-How to set a view to alert based on the health state of the full view topology.
+How to set a view to send an event notification based on the health state of the full view topology.

 1. Do this.
 2. Then this.